PhilippSchuette/projecteuler/README.md

 ## <a name="project-status"></a> Project Status

 The following table summarizes the current project status.
 The `test coverage` tab indicates whether there are unit tests across programming languages (`yes`, `partially`, `no`).
 The speed of the fastest solution per problem is shown as well (all test were run on a ThinkPad T440 with an Intel i5-4300U CPU). *Solutions that are written in bold face and italics are still very slow and need improvement*!
-The unit test coverage for all solutions is monitored via `Travis` and `CodeCov`, but **C++, Go and Rust** still need to be added to the CI pipeline.
+The unit test coverage for all solutions is monitored via `Travis` and `CodeCov`, but **Go** still needs to be added to the CI pipeline.

 | Problem | No. Solutions | Fastest Python |   Fastest C | Fastest C++ | Fastest JS | Fastest Go | Fastest Rust |
 | ------- | ------------- | -------------- |------------ | ----------- | ---------- | ---------- | ------------ |